mitre-cyber-academy/2024-ectf-insecure-example/README.md

-# eCTF Insecure Example
+# eCTF Pace University
-This repository holds the insecure example design for an eCTF MISC system.
+This repository holds the design for an eCTF MISC system designed by the team at PACE University.

 ## Layout